Basic String of Hearts Care

 Although the String of Hearts are relatively easy plants to care for, it’s still important to look out for any warning signs that might suggest it is struggling in its current conditions.
 The most common issues are yellowing leaves and dry, crispy stems.

-Large gaps between the leaves on your String of Hearts tends to suggest the plant isn’t getting enough light so try and move it to a sunnier spot.
+Large gaps between the leaves on your String of Hearts tends to suggest the plant isn’t getting enough light so try and move it to a sunnier spot to avoid new growth being leggy.

 Why are my String of Hearts' leaves very light in colour?